silinternational/idp-in-a-box/terraform/000-core/README.md

 # 000-core - Core setup: IAM users, ECS cluster
-This module is used to create an ECS cluster along with the necessary IAM roles to function.
+This module is used to create one or two ECS clusters along with the necessary IAM roles to function.
 It can also optionally create an ACM certificate used by later workspaces for HTTPS with the ALB.

 ## What this does

  - Create ECS cluster named after `app_name` and `app_env`
+ - Optionally create a secondary ECS cluster named `app_name_secondary`
  - Create IAM roles and policies for ECS services and instances
  - Optionally create and validate an ACM certificate using DNS